-This is a high powered zoom binoculars that weigh around 3.3 pounds.
-It is good for extra long distance viewing at an affordable price.
+This is high powered zoom binoculars that weigh around 3.3 pounds.
+It is good for extra long-distance viewing at an affordable price.
 If you are into an activity that requires some serious magnification then this Col-P military Zoom binoculars is for you.

 With such a magnification power range, it will require a mounting device that can help you get a stabilized image.
 It features multi-coated lenses and UV protection aluminum to prevent glaring.
 Dimensions are 9″x8″x3″ and it had a field of view of 62m/1000m = 186FT/1000YDS.

 If you are looking less weight to carry and still have the benefits of a zoom binocular which will allow you to adjust your magnifying power then these best compact zoom binoculars will be the best to choose from.
 They are great for day time usage as their objective diameter size is not as bigger compared to the full-sized zoom binoculars reviews above.

 6. Nikon Compact Aculon T11 8-24×25 Zoom Binoculars